Code-Institute-Submissions/pbtrad-MS4-Music-Bits_MayResub/README.md

   * Correct price including discounts is displayed.
   * Shipping form works.
   * Email Response to purchase is sent.

+**Coupons:**
+ * The coupon is created by a superuser in the admin, with a code, valid from to dates and a percentage option for the discount amount.
+ * The created valid coupon when added subtracts the correct amount from total price, followed by a success toast.
+ * Entry of an invalid code results in an error toast.

 **Authenticated User Operations:**
  * Changing and saving personal details successful.